 It would be a good idea to save this post to your favorites so that if you ever have any challenges in the future with your succulent, you can reference the solution very easily.

 What Is A Senecio Vitalis?

-Growing 18-24 inches tall and 3-5 inches wide, this plant thrives well in sandy, well-drained soil and dry climate.
-The Senecio Vitalis is native to the Cape of South Africa and unlike other succulents its growing season is in the winter, and it stays dormant during the spring and summer.
+This plant grows 18–24 inches tall and 3-5 inches wide.
+It thrives well in sandy, well-drained soil, and a dry climate.
+The Senecio Vitalis is native to the Cape of South Africa, and unlike other succulents, its growing season is in the winter, and it stays dormant during the spring and summer.

 This is the complete polar opposite of every other succulent we have written about to date.

 This could make for a very interesting indoor plant that could spruce up your place during the winter when all the other succulents and most other plants as well are in their dormant modes.

 This way, you have different plants in season and blooming all year round, which can help with those seasonal blues in the winter that so many experiences.